Drinking among the gods

 A rooftop terrace provides a high altar for sun worshippers to venerate the anciently celebrated elixir of summer outdoor drinks.
 Differing from street-side seating or pub gardens, the rooftop elevates us, providing a sense of freedom from the every day.
 Beware the lesson of Icarus however, it is not wise to spend too long too close to the sun!

-The Mesmerist in the Lanes has drawn many into it’s captivating spell, a thrall that is compelled by its weirdly wonderful roof terrace.
+The Mesmerist in the Lanes has drawn many into its captivating spell, a thrall that is compelled by its weirdly wonderful roof terrace.
 The colourful clientele and staff that populate this artsy music venue create an eccentric oasis amidst the astroturf and pot plants raised up high in the Lanes.
-We love it for one of the best burger menus in town and punchy Mojito’s that transport you to a tropical island…

 Head out to Brighton Marina and the boutique hotel Malmaison for marina views and a slice of the yacht club lifestyle without the yacht club lifestyle membership fees.
 The decked area of Chez Mal is a perfect spot for an afternoon tea or a bottomless brunch while playing a few rounds of “which yacht would you buy?”